xsscx/srd/README.md

 ```
 Read URL https://github.com/apple/security-research-device/issues/13 and https://github.com/apple/security-research-device/issues/17.

+Do you have questions or need help to increase your engagement with the SRD?
+Reach out and open an Issue or Discussion.
+DM if that's easier.

 # Cryptex DMG's for Mainline & Developer Trains
 SRD | 19C56 | Signed File: iPhone11,8,iPhone12,1_15.2_19C56_Restore.ipsw | defaults write com.apple.AMPDevicesAgent ipsw-variant -string 'Research Customer Erase Install (IPSW)'